Women's event at the 42nd Chess Olympiad: Competition format and calendar

 The tournament was played in a Swiss system format.
 The time control for all games was 90 minutes for the first 40 moves, after which an additional 30 minutes were granted and increment of 30 seconds per move was applied.
 Players were permitted to offer a draw at any time.
 A total of 11 rounds were played, with all teams playing in every round.

 In each round, four players from each team faced four players from another team; teams were permitted one reserve player who could be substituted between rounds.
 The four games were played simultaneously on four boards, scoring 1 game point for a win and ½ game point for a draw.
 The scores from each game were summed together to determine which team won the round.
 Winning a round was worth 2 match points, regardless of the game point margin, while drawing a round was worth 1 match point.
 Teams were ranked in a table based on match points.
 Tie-breakers for the table were i) Sonneborn–Berger score; ii) total game points scored; iii) the sum of the match points of the opponents, excluding the lowest one.

-Tournament rounds started on 2 September and will end with the final round on 13 September.
+Tournament rounds started on 2 September and ended with the final round on 13 September.
 All rounds start at 15:00 AZST (UTC+5), except for the final round which will start at 11:00 AZST (UTC+5).
 There was one rest day at the tournament, on 7 September after the fifth round.